IDAPs and DPS

 Can I fight my Driver’s License case and Apply to IDAP?

-Unfortunately no, if you file a District Court Appeal/ District Court Action; DPS will not allow you to apply to IDAP.
+Unfortunately no, if you file a District Court Appeal/ District Court Action; DPS will not allow you to apply to IDAP in Oklahoma.
 This is an issue our Firm and multiple Oklahoma DUI Defense Lawyers are against; however, for the time being it is DPS’ policy.
 Unless you contact and hire an experienced DUI Defense attorney immediately after your DUI stop; you will likely not have sufficient time to obtain the reports and/or dash cam footage of your DUI traffic stop to help decide whether or not you want to challenge the stop in District Court.
 Therefore, most drivers will have to decide without potentially available information, if they want to challenge the DUI stop or tests.

 What if I was arrested before the law changed?